-We have the full history of the cheese, the taste, the nutrition, wine pairings, the best uses for Gruyere cheese and much, much more.
+We have the full history, the taste, the nutrition, wine pairings, the best uses for Gruyere and much, much more.

 Where Is Gruyere From?

 Gruyère originates from the Cantons of Vaud, Fribourg, Neuchâtel, Bern, and Jura, in Switzerland.
 It has been around since 1115.
-The cheese is named after a town found in the district of Gruyère, canton of Fribourg.
+It is named after a town found in the district of Gruyère, canton of Fribourg.

-The medieval town is located a region in the upper valley of the Saane or Sarine river overlooking the Lake of Gruyère atop an 82-meter hill.
+The medieval town is located a region in the upper valley of the Saane or Sarine river overlooking a Lake and sits atop an 82-meter hill.

-Traditionally made in wheels so that the cheese maker could roll the cheese back down the mountains to be sold.
+Traditionally made in wheels so that it could be rolled down the mountains to be sold.

 Prior to attaining AOP status, there arose controversy over whether or not French cheeses produced using similar materials and methods could be labeled Gruyère.

 It achieved its Appellation d’Origine Contrôlée (AOC) status in 2001.
 The AOC designation has been in effect across European since December 2011.
 The AOC denomination changed to “Appellation d’Origine Protégée” (AOP).